abbott567/booking-pi-frontend/README.md

-# Room Bookings, Pi Frontent
+# Room Bookings, Pi Frontend

 This is the frontend application for the Raspberry Pi setup that connects to the [Booking API](https://github.com/gunjam/booking-api).
 If you don't have an instance of the the API hosted anywhere on the web, you will need to do that first.